Low-latency machine learning FPGA accelerator for multi-qubit-state discrimination: Results and Discussion

+In Refs.~\cite{maurya2023scaling} and \cite{lienhard2022deep}, the number of output nodes corresponds to the total number of possible state combinations for $N$ qubits, $2^N$.
+However, using \textit{BCEWithLogitsLoss} as the loss function, the number of output nodes can be reduced to $N$.
+This reduction makes scaling the proposed NN qubit-state discriminator scalable in the number of qubits.

-Our methodology is scalable and can implement large DNNs as shown by implementing the model reported in Ref~\cite{lienhard2022deep} with $1.6$ million parameters.
-While employing QAT, we have shown that even upto 2-bit quantized model sees only a little drop in fidelity, while providing ultra-low latency state discrimination, critical for realizing QEC as evident from Arch-7, Arch-8, and Arch-9.
-Though Arch-7 strikes a balance between complexity and latency, there might be cases which need deeper networks.
-In such cases, Arch-8 and Arch-9 can be utilised, which provide better latency regardless of the depth of the network.
+Our methodology is scalable and can support the implementation of large DNNs, as demonstrated by our implementation of the model reported in Ref.~\cite{lienhard2022deep} with $1.6$ million parameters.
+By employing QAT, we have shown that even with $2$-bit quantization, the model experiences only a minimal drop in fidelity while achieving ultra-low latency state discrimination, which is crucial for realizing quantum error correction (QEC), as evidenced by Arch-7, Arch-8, and Arch-9.

+While Arch-7 effectively balances complexity and latency, some scenarios may require deeper networks.
+In such cases, Arch-8 and Arch-9 can achieve better latency, regardless of the network depth.